onscribe/wordpress/readme.md

 You can add subscription buttons on your blog in three ways:

-* Using the php method ```onscribe_buttons``` in the temapltes.
+* Using the php method ```onscribe_buttons``` in the templates.
 Best used if you want the buttons everywhere and you're only using one product.
 * Using the shortcode ```[onscribe product='1234567890']``` inside a post.
 * Using the options box _Subscriptions_, available for all posts and pages.
 You can simply select a product and the buttons will be automatically generated before and after the post body.